API Documentation

 Webhooks

 Zapnoty sends HTTP POST to your URL when events occur.
+One webhook per project.
+Configured in the dashboard or via API.

 Signature: X-Zapnoty-Signature header contains HMAC-SHA256 of request body with your webhook secret.